 - Operational independence - Fund investments are made on a purely commercial basis

 - Sovereign status - this allows us to pay lower tax in some jurisdictions and is often favourably regarded by business partners.

 - Governance - The Guardians is designed to operate at arms' length from government

 In combination, these "endowments", which stem from the way the Fund has been set up, optimise the Guardians' ability to generate superior investment returns for the Fund.
 These endowments are explained in more detail below.

 Due to the long-term growth-oriented risk-return profile of the Fund, the Guardians are confident of adding many billions of dollars (in present day terms) to Government (and national) savings over coming decades.
 These are investment returns over and above the alternative Government saving option of reducing Government debt.

 This expectation is based on economic logic, long-term historical investment performances, and our modelling of likely future outcomes.
 This research is supported by global expert opinion and the global investment practice of the vast majority of long-term endowment and pension funds.

 We are an intergenerational investor.
 The timing of withdrawals from the Fund is transparent, giving relative certainty and the ability to invest and sustain those investments with fewer liquidity constraints than some others.
 The NZ Super Fund can invest in illiquid assets and ride out short-term market movements.
 We are able to invest in growth assets such as NZ and global equities that may be volatile.

-Sovereign status can be regarded favourably by other parties and positions the Fund as a potential co-investor of choice in NZ.
+Sovereign status can be regarded favourably by other parties and positions the Fund as a potential co-investor of choice in New Zealand.